Amazon, Google, Meta, Microsoft and other tech firms agree to AI safeguards set by the White House

 Some advocates for AI regulations said Biden’s move is a start but more needs to be done to hold the companies and their products accountable.

-“History would indicate that many tech companies do not actually walk the walk on a voluntary pledge to act responsibly and support strong regulations,” said a statement from James Steyer, founder and CEO of the nonprofit Common Sense Media.
+“A closed-door deliberation with corporate actors resulting in voluntary safeguards isn’t enough,” said Amba Kak, executive director of the AI Now Institute.
+“We need a much more wide-ranging public deliberation, and that’s going to bring up issues that companies almost certainly won’t voluntarily commit to because it would lead to substantively different results, ones that may more directly impact their business models.”

 Senate Majority Leader Chuck Schumer, D-N.Y., has said he will introduce legislation to regulate AI.
-He has held a number of briefings with government officials to educate senators about an issue that's attracted bipartisan interest.
+He said in a statement that he will work closely with the Biden administration "and our bipartisan colleagues” to build upon the pledges made Friday.

 A number of technology executives have called for regulation, and several went to the White House in May to speak with Biden, Vice President Kamala Harris and other officials.